genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/06_developer-training/05_training-content-day5.md

 Using the command [`SendIt`](../../../operations/commands/server-commands/#dbmon), make the following three configurations below.

-1. Add the permission to the user JaneDee to use the table USER_ATTRIBUTES.
+1. Add the permission to the user admin to use the table USER_ATTRIBUTES.

 ```
 USER_NAME,USER_TYPE,ACCESS_TYPE,COUNTERPARTY_ID
-JaneDee,USER,ENTITY,1
+admin,USER,ENTITY,1
 ```

 2. Add the association between User and Counterparty to the table USER_COUNTERPARTY_MAP.

 ```
 USER_NAME,COUNTERPARTY_ID
-JaneDee,2
+admin,2
 ```

 3. Add the authorization code to the table RIGHT_SUMMARY.

 ```
 USER_NAME,RIGHT_CODE
-JaneDee,INSERT_TRADE
+admin,INSERT_TRADE
 ```

 That is it!
 You can now insert some trades and see the permissions happening in the application.